subramanyamchoda/Two-Wheeler-Marketplace-Web-Application-Wheelora/README.md

 ---

 ## Approach
-Our solution is a web application designed to simplify the two-wheeler buying process:

-**Frontend:** React.js for dynamic and responsive UI
-**Backend:** Django REST Framework for scalable APIs and business logic
-**Database:** PostgreSQL/Supabase for structured data storage

-**Deployment:**
-- Frontend: Vercel
-- Backend: Render
-- Database: Supabase

-**Performance Optimizations:**
-- Caching with Redis
-- Database indexing
-- Lazy loading on the client side

-**System Modules:**
-- Vehicle browsing
-- Comparison tools
-- Financial tools
-- Test ride management
-- Dealer dashboards

-**Advanced Features:**
-- AI chatbot for instant assistance
-- ML-based recommendations for personalized user experience
+Our solution is a web application designed to simplify the two-wheeler buying process by providing an integrated platform for browsing, comparing, and managing purchases.
+The frontend is built with React.js to offer a dynamic and responsive user interface, while the backend uses Django REST Framework to handle scalable APIs and business logic.
+Data is stored in PostgreSQL/Supabase to ensure structured and efficient management.
+The frontend is deployed on Vercel, the backend on Render, and the database on Supabase, providing scalability and cost efficiency.
+To optimize performance, we implement caching with Redis, database indexing, and lazy loading on the client side.
+The system is modular, with features such as vehicle browsing, comparison tools, financial tools, test ride management, and dealer dashboards.
+Additionally, advanced functionalities like an AI chatbot and machine learning-based recommendations enhance personalization and user engagement.

 ---